 Lesson 3 – Branding Yourself will Help You Be Found

-Just like my son wanted to put his hat on to be found, Sales/Marketing Leaders and Reps need to ensure they are properly inserting keywords into their LinkedIn profiles so they can be found!
-This is a critical step to ensure that you outrank your competition.Outrank ur #competition: Use #keywords in #LinkedInProfile.
+Just like my son wanted to put his hat on to be found, Sales/Marketing Leaders and Reps need to ensure they are properly inserting keywords into their LinkedIn® profiles so they can be found!
+This is a critical step to ensure that you outrank your competition, and a critical part of social selling training.Outrank ur #competition: Use #keywords in #LinkedInProfile.
 Don't let #YourBrandSuck - #SocialSelling Click To Tweet

-Do you know what your Marketing team uses for keyword optimization (SEO)?
+Do you know what your B2B Marketing team uses for keyword optimization (SEO)?
 If not, go ask them what their top 8 keywords are.
-Then be sure to optimize your LinkedIn profile with those key words in your Headline, Summary, Experience, Skills, Recommendation, Advise for Contacting and Interests sections.Ask #Marketing 4 top #keywords used 4 website then use them 2 optimize ur #LinkedInProfile #SocialSelling Click To Tweet
+Then be sure to optimize your LinkedIn profile with those keywords in your LinkedIn Headline, Summary, Experience, Skills, Recommendation, Advice for Contacting, and Interests sections.Ask #Marketing 4 top #keywords used 4 website then use them 2 optimize ur #LinkedInProfile #SocialSelling Click To Tweet